Update: I’ve revised the info here to reflect gear options from mid 2021.

-A few years ago I published a post called the Field Recording Gear Buyer’s Guide.
+A while ago I published a post called the Field Recording Gear Buyer’s Guide.
 It was intended to help field recording fans decide how to choose the best pro audio equipment for them.

 It wasn’t just a list of gear stats, though.
 It was written for new field recordists.
 After all, it’s hard to know what is the best gear amongst the hundreds of options available.
 So, the post was designed to help people grow through their kit choices.
 It begins by sharing sub-$200 kits that help beginners get started.
 Each later section of the post included ideas on supplementing their existing kit economically, then switching out to more expensive upgrades, later.
 That was meant to mimic the natural progression of a field recordist’s career: from simple, enthusiast equipment to elaborate, expensive pro options.

 Today’s post also features field recording equipment options.
 However, it takes a different approach.
 Some field recording equipment is used only in rare, special situations.
 So, it’s not commonly added to a growing sound pro’s kit.
 That’s why specialized equipment didn’t appear in the previous post.
 Just the same, we shouldn’t leave unique or unusual field recording tools neglected, should we?